alissatroiano/Dash/TESTING.md

 - Repeat steps 1 - 5 for every .html file in /templates.
 - Remove all errors (except those made by Jinja template inheritance).
 - Declare test, 'passed'.

+### Peer Review Tests
+- Visit Slack.
+- Visit #peer-code-review channel.
+- Click lightning bolt icon.
+- Fill out peer-code-review request form.
+- Submit form.
+- Observe new recipe cards created shortly after.
+- View new recipe record on the front-end (HTML in the browser).
+- Navigate to MongoDB.
+- Visit 'users' collection.
+- Scroll to most recent document.
+- Observe a new user has been created.
+- Visit 'recipes' collection.
+- Scroll to newly added recipes document.
+- Notice an anomaly in the database.
+`created by: null`.
+- Research this issue.
+- Repair the error; see [Add Recipe Test](#add-recipe-test) above.

+## **AUTOMATED TESTING**

+As can be seen above, a very thorough amount of manual testing was conducted and documented by the developer during the testing phase of this milestone project.

+While these manual tests were good and
+When the time designated for 'Testing' sprint `

+the end of this milestone project.
+T it came time to conduct final tests, I used **Pytest**.